PluralKit/PluralKit/docs/content/user-guide.md

     Sky (he/him): Hi, this is Sky.

-*⚠️ You must use the full member name, *not* their member tag.*
+*:warning: You must use the full member name, *not* their member tag.*

-*⚠️ This only works on your last message, or a message sent within the last 1 minute.*
+*:warning: This only works on your last message, or a message sent within the last 1 minute.*

 #### Deleting messages
 To delete a PluralKit-proxied message, react to it with the `:x:` :x: emoji.